kordless/EvolveMCP/contrib_tools/imaging/README.md

 ```

 ### Manual Installation:
-1. Copy the tool files to your EvolveMCP tools directory
+1. Copy the tool files to your Evolve tools directory
 2. Add to Claude's MCP configuration
 3. Restart Claude Desktop